-During the public portion of the monthly meetings members of the public are invited to ask commissioners about the PCIARC process, and procedures.
+During the public portion of the monthly meetings members of the public are invited to ask Commissioners about the PCIARC process, and procedures.
 The public is also invited to relay any concerns that they have about the PCIARC and recommend improvements and changes to the PCIARC or the police department.
 Many different trainings that the PCIARC receives are held during the public portion of their monthly meetings.

-Additionally, the PCIARC is mandated by ordinance to hold an annual summit in order to review the PCIARC annual report, release summary data and evaluate the effectiveness of the PCIARC.
+Additionally, the PCIARC is mandated by ordinance to hold an annual summit to review the PCIARC Annual Report, release summary data and evaluate the effectiveness of the PCIARC.

-PCIARC Annual Summit
+Annual Summit

-The PCIARC Annual Summit was held on Tuesday, April 9, 2019 at the Wellstone Community Center in Saint Paul.
+The PCIARC held their Annual Summit virtually on Wednesday, September 30, 2020 on Microsoft Teams.
 The summit provided an opportunity for community members to learn more about the updated PCIARC process and ask the PCIARC members questions.
-The summit also allowed community members to receive the summary data from the 2018 annual report, ad a presentation from the Saint Paul Police Departments Mental Health Unit.
-Additionally, the Chief of Police and Mayor provided some remarks to the community members present.
-Furthermore, the summit allowed the PCIARC to receive feedback from community members, which was compiled and shared on the PCIARC website.
+The summit also allowed community members to receive the summary data from the 2019 annual report, and a presentation from the City of Saint Paul's Accessibility Coordinator on an assessment of the Saint Paul Police Departments new communication "sticker" program.
+Additionally, Mayor Carter provided some remarks to the community members in attendance, and answered questions regarding public safety in Saint Paul.
+Furthermore, the summit allowed the PCIARC to receive feedback from community members.
 A video recording of the summit was also made available online so those who could not attend are able to view the presentation.